 Membership in the local Administrators group, or equivalent, is the minimum required to run chkdsk.
 To open a command prompt window as an administrator, right-click Command prompt in the Start menu, and then click Run as administrator.

 Interrupting chkdsk is not recommended.
 However, canceling or interrupting chkdsk should not leave the volume any more corrupt than it was before chkdsk was run.
-Rerunning chkdsk checks and repairs any remaining corruption on the volume.
+Running chkdsk again checks and should repair any remaining corruption on the volume.

 ||Use with file allocation table (FAT) and FAT32 only.
 Specifies the location and name of a file or set of files that you want chkdsk to check for fragmentation.
 You can use the ? and * wildcard characters to specify multiple files.|